 Mal's heavily armored form appeared in the distance.
 T-Bone and Razor scrambled to get into the warehouse as Mal followed them.
-They made their way into the dark area, moving quickly to the upper balconies.
+They made their way into the dark area, moving quickly to the upper catwalks.

 Mal plodded slowly into the dark room, opening his suit visor.
 "Here, kitty kitty…"